rust-lang/project-const-generics/vision/status_quo/nalgebra.md

 }
 ```
 While this can be avoided by going to back to `typenum` and using associated types, this adds a lot of unnecessary bounds and inpacts all of the code dealing with it.

+### Generic parameters aren't exhaustive

+Because `R` and `C` are generic parameters and not constants, the compiler doesn't know that
+`DefaultAllocator: Allocator<T, R, C>` holds for all `R` and `C`, leaking implementation defaults
+and causing signatures to be far less readable than necessary.

 ## Wishlist